in force as of 25 May 2018

 - If the data subject believes that the processing of his/her personal data violates his/her rights, (s)he may file a complaint with the supervisory body regarding personal data protection.

-- Subject to consent of the Website’s, the Data Controller may store certain information on the user’s computer by means of cookies.
+- Subject to our website user’s prior consent, the Administrator can store some information on the user’s computer using cookies.

 - Within the Website, two basic types of cookies are used:

 - session cookies – temporary files that are stored on the user’s end device until logging out, leaving the website or turning off the software (web browser);